files-community/Website/src/routes/docs/configuring/ftp/+page.md

 ---
-title: Connecting to FTP server
+title: Connecting to FTP servers
 ---

 Files supports connecting to remote FTP and FTPs servers.